Find Cheap Medicare Plans in Your Area

 Chiropractic coverage exclusions

 - No coverage for other procedures ordered by a chiropractor such as X-rays or diagnostic tests.
-These tests can be used by a chiropractor to demonstrate medical necessity, but the tests will only be covered if they're ordered by a doctor.
+These tests can be used by a chiropractor to demonstrate medical necessity, but the tests will only be covered if they're ordered by a medical doctor.

 Part B does not have a limit on the number of chiropractic adjustments it will cover.
 However, for subsequent treatments, the severity of the medical issue may determine what's needed to qualify as medically necessary.
-In most cases, you will need to show the treatment is "reasonable and necessary" through a spinal exam, assessment of improvement and evaluation of treatment effectiveness.
+In most cases, you will need to show the treatment is "reasonable and necessary" through a spinal exam, an assessment of improvement and an evaluation of treatment effectiveness.

-If you have chronic low back pain, Medicare Part B will cover up to 12 acupuncture treatments in three months and a maximum of 20 acupuncture treatments per year.
+Medicare Part B will cover up to 12 acupuncture treatments in three months and a maximum of 20 acupuncture treatments per year.

 How much will you pay for chiropractic care with Medicare Part B?

-After you meet your Medicare Part B deductible, you'll pay 20% of the approved cost of chiropractic care.
-Medicare will pay the other 80% of the cost.
 You must go to a chiropractor that accepts Medicare for your bill to be covered, otherwise you risk paying the whole amount for the service.

 The cost of your chiropractic bill is based on the number of spinal regions that need manipulation.

-Total procedure cost in 2021
+Total procedure cost

 Your portion of the bill (20%)